 39.4 4) In addition, inspectors have the right to require the production of the operators’ certificates, but proof of professional knowledge may not be demanded.

 39.5 § 2 1) When a government or administration has found it necessary to adopt the course indicated in No. 39.3, or when the operator’s certificates cannot be produced, the government or administration to which the aircraft station or aircraft earth station is subject shall be so informed without delay.
 In addition, the procedure specified in Section V of Article 15 is followed when necessary.[Comment: Will this still be applicable when RPAS come into commercial operation]

+[Comment: to be confirmed and in any case, the proposal is not linked to the 1.10 (WRC-19) and may require a new agenda item for the following WRC]

 39.6 2) Before leaving, the inspector shall report the result of his inspection to the person responsible for the aircraft.
 If any breach of the conditions imposed by these Regulations is observed, the inspector shall make this report in writing.